 Another way to increase your child’s fondness for brushing is by making it a fun experience for them.
 Nowadays, there are many options that can make brushing your teeth more fun.
 Apps, music, videos, and games are all resources that can encourage your child to brush for a full two minutes every time.

-Early prevention is key when it comes to keeping your child’s teeth healthy and white.
+Early prevention is key when it comes to instilling good oral care habits that keep your child’s teeth healthy and white.
 Following these 5 tips can help your child become a tooth-brushing master in no time!
+Not to mention make your morning and bedtime routines a little easier.
 Try out these tips and let us know how they work for you and your little ones.